BBC Radio Leicester

 BBC Radio Leicester is the BBC's local radio station serving the counties of Leicestershire and Rutland.

 It broadcasts on FM, DAB, digital TV and via BBC Sounds from studios at St Nicholas Place in Leicester.

 According to RAJAR, the station had a weekly audience of 100,000 listeners as of May 2025.

 History

 BBC Radio Leicester was the first BBC Local Radio station, launching at 12:45 on 8 November 1967 on 95.05 VHF from a transmitter located on Gorse Hill above the city centre.

+In 1976, BBC Radio Leicester started broadcasting shows aimed at Leicester's British Asian community.
+These were expanded in 1989 to include the West Midlands and eventually formed the basis of the nationwide BBC Asian Network.

 In 2007, the station celebrated its 40th anniversary by launching a Ruby Rainbow Appeal in aid of the Rainbows Hospice based in Loughborough, within its TSA (total survey area).
 Special events took place throughout the year culminating in a final fundraising appeal around the time of the anniversary in November 2007.

 BBC Leicester building at 9 St Nicholas Place.

 Studios

 In 2005, the station moved to new premises at 9 St Nicholas Place.
 This new centre is adjacent to the medieval Guildhall and Cathedral and includes many aspects of Leicester's history, such as Victorian tiles and an undercroft (first revealed in 1841), with remains dating to Roman times.
 The Centre formerly housed the BBC College of Journalism's base for the Midlands, an IT Centre which was used in partnership with local organisations, and a BBC Shop that sold a wide range of BBC-branded merchandise.